Silver Lake

 Walleye: below average abundance, average size.

-Largemouth Bass: lower than average abundance, average size.
+Largemouth Bass: average abundance, average size with some larger individuals present.

-Bluegill: higher than average abundance, smaller than average size.
+Sunfish species: higher than average abundance, small average size.

-Crappie: lower than average abundance, smaller than average size.
+Crappie: lower than average abundance, small average size.

 Bullhead species: lower than average abundance, average size.